 3.)
 Read the warnings and click on ‘Continue‘ button.

 4.)
 Next you’ll see a list of available Kernels.
-Select the latest version from the list and click ‘Install‘.
+Select the latest version from the list and click expand and select ‘Install‘.

 5.)
 Type user password if it asks and wait until the installing process done!
 The new kernel will be default in the boot menu in next boot!